neos/neos-development-collection/TYPO3.Neos/Resources/Public/Library/README.txt

 Hallo editor - https://github.com/bergie/hallo
 * Update using Scripts/update-hallo-to-master.sh
-* Hallo depends on fontawesome which we don't include because of clashes with twitter bootstrap icons so we have to include some icon-classes ourselves

 To execute the update scripts method you'll need:
 * NodeJS v0.6.9 or lower